jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 The critical Froude number is important for hydraulic jump applications see Literature review below.

-2. Open channel Tutorial cases
+2. Open channel Tutorial cases - Sensitivity Analysis

 There are several open channel flow tutorial cases that come with OpenFoam including the damBreak tutorial and weirOverflow tutorial.
+We shall perform sensitivity analysis changing some mesh, solver and other parts of the cases.

 3. Setting up open channel flow cases ###
 Certain additional parameter is needed in open channel flow.